dunarel/dunphd-thesis/README.md

 We also include __supplementary__ projects, those used to develop the current solution and to run simulations.
 Some of them may be used independently for similar purposes, as they have their own build system.
+Do not expect those to run outside the box, as they are taken out of their original context.

 # Chapter III